vovan4ik123/engine1_android/README.md

  - Project for Android studio with NDK

+ - If you will download ZIP keep folders structure and names like here

- - engine C++ code is in app/jni/src
+ - Engine C++ code is in app/jni/src

- - change ABI(target architecture) for your device or emulator
+ - Change ABI(target architecture) for your device or emulator

- - use Unity if you want make games =)
+ - Use Unity if you want make games =)